Queen Aminata

-Aminata Sylla, better known by her ring-name Queen Aminata, is a Guinean professional wrestler.
+Aminata Sylla, (born June 10, 1993) better known by her ring-name Queen Aminata, is a Guinean professional wrestler.
 She is signed to All Elite Wrestling (AEW) and AEW's sister promotion Ring of Honor (ROH).
 She is also known for time in Ohio Valley Wrestling (OVW), and on the American independent circuit.

 Early life

-Sylla has stated she immigrated from Guinea to the United States in April 2013, having previously lived and studied in Paris, France.
+Sylla immigrated from Guinea to the United States in April 2013, having previously lived and studied in Paris, France.
 While there, Sylla studied private international law and was qualified to practice in France.